-- Find out more about the changes in student assessment
+- Find out more about the fair and workshops

 Free Muni for Youth Program

 Low- and moderate-income San Francisco youth between the ages of 5 to 17 can apply for SFMTA's Free Muni for Youth program.
-The program will run through June 2014.
 Find out about eligibility requirements and how to apply.

 Updated School Accountability Report Cards (SARCs)

 School accountability report cards (SARCs) for every district school can be downloaded from individual school profile pages.
 See a list of all our schools.
 If you should need a written copy of a SARC, you can obtain one from your school principal or contact the Research, Planning and Accountability Department at (415) 241-6454.

 - View menus for our early education, elementary, middle, and high schools